The Upload Trap: Why Static Training Fails

 Why does uploading PDFs to a custom GPT stop working after a few days?

 Static document uploads create a snapshot of knowledge that degrades over time.
-The information becomes stale as your business evolves, the AI lacks context about recent changes, and the retrieval system can't distinguish between outdated and current information.
-This is the 'upload trap' - document dumping feels productive but produces agents that are perpetually behind.
+The information becomes stale as your business evolves, the AI lacks context about recent changes, and the retrieval system cannot distinguish between outdated and current information.
+This is the upload trap — document dumping feels productive but produces agents that are perpetually behind.

 What is a living knowledge system for AI agents?